cargomail-org/cargomail/README.md

 ![Alt Cargomail architecture](whitepaper/cargomail_architecture.png)

+Mail Service and Mailbox Service providers can be independent Administrative Management Domains (ADMDs) with their own administrative authority.

 #### *Key Points*

 • Each email consists of a <i>placeholder message</i> created in the <i>mailbox</i> and related external resources (message bodies) stored in the same <i>mailbox</i>.
 The <i>placeholder message</i> also acts as an access control list to its external body resources.